Braive™ GMS for Scoliosis

 The trial information does not specify whether you need to stop taking your current medications.
 Please consult with the study team for guidance.

-What data supports the effectiveness of the Braive™ Growth Modulation System (Braive™ GMS) treatment for scoliosis?
+What prior data suggests that the Braive™ Growth Modulation System is safe for treating pediatric progressive scoliosis?

 This trial is for children and adolescents with juvenile or adolescent idiopathic scoliosis.
 They should have a main thoracic Cobb angle of 30-60 degrees, be skeletally immature (Sanders Score of 2-5), and not responded to conservative treatments.
 Participants must not have had prior chest surgery, spinal abnormalities, severe lung disease, or any condition that could interfere with the study.